 This is certainly one way to organize your recipes, or you can create your own binders or use a completely different method too.
 Below are even more examples and ideas.

-In addition, I think Crystal had some great advice about how to best use your recipe binder.
+I think Crystal had some great advice about how to best use your recipe binder.
 She says:

 as we use recipes that we like, I add them to my binder.
 You may even notice in this one below there is a little note that says, "Rebecca loves!"
 I also write notes to myself if I don't like a recipe.
 I usually do this in the actual cookbook itself.